xXLeonardoMartinezXX/Rainbow-Poem/README.md

 # Rainbow-Poem
-This is a repor for y poem xd
+This is a repo for my poem xd